5l1v3r1/Sonarr-wiki/Add-Series.md

 You need to use **Add New Series** section when you are about to add a brand new series.
 That means a show that you currently don't have in your root folder.
 This will create a new folder based on the name of the show and mark all episodes with exception of special episodes as monitored episodes.

 To add a new series you can start typing the name of the series in the first text field.
 After a few seconds you should start getting auto complete results based on what you typed.
 When you find the series you want to add select a root folder from the drop down below (This will be the root folder the show will placed in) and select a quality profile for the new series.
 Click add and you are done.

+## Add Series Already on Disk
+This section will help you import your existing series to NzbDrone library to start downloading or upgrading episodes.
+NzbDrone will automatically crawl all of your root folders and tries to detect the show each sub-folder belongs to based on it's folder name.
+All you need to do is confirm the correct series was detected and click add.
+NzbDrone will automatically add the series to the database but will ***automatically ignore any seasons that you have no episodes of with the exception of the first season.*** for example if a series contains 15 seasons and you only have episodes from season 13 and 14 NzbDrone will only monitor seasons 13, 14 and 15.